bananaturtlesandwich/stove/README.md

 # Roadmap (AKA unrealistic ambitions)
 - [x] save and load unreal map files of any version
 - [x] display a selectable list of actors
+- [x] allow editing of transforms
-- [x] allow editing of each actor's properties
+- [ ] allow editing of each actor's properties
 - [ ] exclude properties not in the unreal editor
 - [ ] render each actor as an cube/sprite in a 3d scene
 - [ ] walk around scene with an unreal-editor-style camera